 As far as I have been able to discover, since Wisdom in 1942, James’ Flypast article was the first detailed account of the Easter Sunday raid and certainly of its aftermath for the missing (over which Jock Marshall, Jock Bryce and James so long laboured).
 In writing the page for my father, I have added notes to his own account of the Easter Sunday raid, reconciling it (as he certainly intended) with James’ account.

-My mother and father responded with patience and apparent equanimity to my endless questions in trying to understand the events of one violent Winter and Spring now nearly 80 years ago.
+My mother and father responded with patience and apparent equanimity to my endless questions in trying to understand the events of one violent Winter and Spring now over 80 years ago.
 The characteristically laconic understatement of his own account will be well understood by those who, at home and abroad, had a part in those days.

 My father died peacefully on Tuesday 30 September 2003, my mother on 11 August 2010.